 A gray mountain hovers over downtown Palm Springs.
 The tourists wander from curio shop to Indian jewelry shop to T-shirt shop.
 Behind the commercial strip, there are streets lined with dun-colored condos and apartments, each built in the same faux Spanish style.
 There is always an entry courtyard with a small fountain, usually inoperative.
 Occasionally, a citrus tree struggles in the dim light of a narrow passage.
 Well set back contemporary homes with their manicured lawns and bowls of blooming fuschia are far away to the south and east, down the valley, mixed in with the golf courses.

 The phone rang toward evening, and again the next day and the next.
 Finally, on Saturday, the sheriff's deputy answered.
 It was the dead man's son, Billy, making his weekly call.
 The condo manager, Miriam, had summoned the police; she was standing in the doorway, a handkerchief over her mouth and nose.
-One of the neighbors said afterward that the drawn blinds should have been a clue.
+One of the neighbors said afterward the drawn blinds should have been a clue.

 There was a reception in the common room, an understated wake, with cold cuts, potato salad, and beer.
 His children came and took his things away, dividing the books and pictures and distributing his clothes to the Salvation Army.

 His son, Billy, returned to L.A. and, not wishing to leave it with strangers, hung his father's dress uniform from the Korean War in his hall closet.